 Chapter 3.
-Integrating with the Existing Ceph Cluster
+Integrating with the existing Ceph Storage cluster

-ceph-ansibleto integrate with an existing Ceph cluster, but
+ceph-ansible to integrate with an existing Ceph Storage cluster, but

-To configure the integration, you must supply the details of your Ceph cluster to director.
-Use a custom environment file to override the default settings used by
+To configure integration, you must supply the details of your Ceph Storage cluster to director.
+To do this, use a custom environment file to override the default settings supplied by these environment files.

-Under this header, set all the parameters you want to override in
+Under this header, set all of the parameters that you want to override in

 /usr/share/openstack-tripleo-heat-templates/environments/ceph-ansible/ceph-ansible-external.yaml.
 At a minimum, you must set the following: